belouve/open-brain-holocron/README.md

 Webhook: #cti-inbox           ____________
 ```

 > ⚠️ **Windows/Excel warning:** If you use Excel as your tracker, Discord and Supabase IDs are 18-19 digit numbers.
 Excel will silently mangle them by rounding or adding trailing zeros.
 Use a plain text file, Notepad++, or a text column format in Excel.
 Always verify IDs copied from Excel against the Discord Developer Portal before using them in code.
+This...was a significant headache for Belouve.

 ---